 Here are the seven hidden dangers of free VPNs.

-#1 Embedded malware
+#1 Free VPN malware

-Malware can come in many different forms – but at the end of the day it’s all about making money off you and your data.
+Malware can come in many different forms – but at the end of the day, it’s all about making money off you and your data.
 Malware hidden inside VPNs can steal your data, which can then be used to:

 - hit you with targeted ads and spam emails